Seafood And Sun – South Africa’s Irresistible Yet Unsustainable Habit.

 The World Bank reports that consumption has doubled in the past 30 years.
-Not only are we eating and catching more fish, but the methods we use to catch them are often destructive, damaging the marine environment.
-Marine habitats, particularly coral reefs, have been permanently damaged by destructive fishing practices, such as commercial trawling.
+Not only are we eating and catching more fish, but the methods we use to catch them are often destructive and damaging the marine environment.
+Marine habitats, particularly coral reefs, have been permanently damaged and some of the damage is irreversable.

 Marine protected areas (MPAs) are one tool for providing healthy habitats for fish to live and breed in, as well as a refuge for endangered species, such as turtles, marine mammals, and sharks.
 MPAs restrict fishing practices or exist as no-take zones that allow depleted fish populations to recover.
 Yet, only a small proportion of our ocean is formally protected in MPAs and the vast majority remains open to fishing.

 According to SASSI developing a sustainable seafood industry requires more than sustainable fishing.
-It is also about addressing the other aspects of the supply chain – from the fisherman’s hook, via the seafood vendor, to your fork.
+It is also about addressing the other aspects of the supply chain – from the fisherman’s hook- starting from the seafood vendor, to your fork.

 What SASSI does for our fish?